Most Popular Financial Modeling Courses

 - Financial subjects (financial theory, financial math)

 - Data visualization, charts, and graphs

 - Corporate strategy

-The modern financial analyst requires more than just technical Excel skills and should be able to perform comprehensive analysis that beautiful presentations and considers the overall strategy of the business and industry being analyzed.
+The modern financial analyst requires more than just technical Excel skills and should be able to perform a comprehensive analysis that beautiful presentations and considers the overall strategy of the business and industry being analyzed.

 Thank you for reading this guide and list of CFI’s best financial modeling courses.
 To continue advancing your career as a world-class financial analyst these additional resources will be helpful: